ed3899/cloud-dev/README.md

 ```

 By selecting the appropriate image based on the provided details, you can ensure compatibility and meet your requirements when working on AWS.

-## How to change the location where Packer installs plugins on Windows?

-Please refer to the [official documentation](https://developer.hashicorp.com/packer/docs/plugins/install-plugins) for detailed instructions on installing plugins.

-Once you have identified the variables that need to be changed, you can use `setx` or `Set-Item` to modify them.

-**Note:** Make sure you have administrative privileges before attempting to modify system variables.
-After making changes, be sure to reload *VSCode* for the modifications to take effect.

 ## How to SSH into an *EC2* instance?